-Peter Gethin, the man who secured perhaps the most thrilling win ever witnessed in Grand Prix racing, was born on this day in 1940.
+Peter Gethin, the man who secured perhaps the most thrilling win ever witnessed in Grand Prix racing, passed away on this day in 2011.

 It took place after a monster slipstream battle around Monza's Royal Park, where five drivers were still in contention for victory as they came out of the Parabolica for the final time.